nrfconnect/sdk-nrf/doc/nrf/libraries/networking/azure_iot_hub.rst

 .. include:: /includes/cert-flashing.txt

 .. note::
-   The chosen security tag while provisioning the certificates must be same as the security tag configured by the :kconfig:option:`CONFIG_AZURE_IOT_HUB_SEC_TAG` option.
+   The chosen security tag while provisioning the certificates must be same as the security tag configured by the :kconfig:option:`CONFIG_MQTT_HELPER_SEC_TAG` option.

 .. note::
-   If more than one root server certificate is used, the second one can be provisioned to a different security tag and configured in the application using the :kconfig:option:`CONFIG_AZURE_IOT_HUB_SECONDARY_SEC_TAG` Kconfig option.
+   If more than one root server certificate is used, the second one can be provisioned to a different security tag and configured in the application using the :kconfig:option:`CONFIG_MQTT_HELPER_SECONDARY_SEC_TAG` Kconfig option.
    The modem will check both security tags if necessary when verifying the server's certificate.